mondo-mob/wrangler-sim-expo-setup/README.md

-# DO NOT USE - REDUNDANT
-Expo Go .apk and .ipa files can simply me downloaded from https://expo.dev/tools

----

 These instructions are for wranglers who wish to set up their MacBooks for running iOS and/or Android simulators with Expo Go installed on them.

 You'll need to create an Expo account at https://expo.dev and be granted access to any particular Expo/RN projects you want to run.